 4. Use as fast exposure as possible, because in the long lens photography even the highest-flying altitude may hot help you to make a sharp picture (Pic.
 30).

 When you using the zoom lenses you have to remember, that the parallax is also zoomed in (multiplied).
 For instance, 10x zoom causes 10x higher probability, that your photo will not be clear due to aperture.

 5. Remember, that the longest zoom lens, that you can use in the plane is 135mm!
 I am not kidding.
 I took a few hundreds photos through the aircraft window and trust me only in a few cases the quality of the pictures zoomed in more than 135mm was sufficient.
 Mostly the plexiglass reduces the sharpness dramatically for values higher than 135mm.
-Sometimes even lower value may bring unsufficient effect, however taking pictures with zoom lens up to 70mm in 95% cases gives guarantee of good quality.
+Sometimes even lower value may bring insufficient effect, however, taking pictures with a zoom lens up to 70mm in 95% cases gives a guarantee of good quality.

 Now I would like to bring you a few live examples of this:

-At the finish I would like to share with you the panoramas issue.
+At the finish, I would like to share with you the panoramas issue.
 Returning to the very top of this article, where I said, that our viewshed should be extended a lot.
-Knowing, that the plastic layers and plexiglasses in the aircraft windows provided slightly deformed optic view of the landscape we shouldn’t expect a perfect long distance views.
+Knowing, that the plastic layers and plexiglasses in the aircraft windows provided a slightly deformed optic view of the landscape we shouldn’t expect perfect long-distance views.
 Another factor is obviously the atmosphere.
-However there are a rare examples, where you can cover some mountains on an impressive distances.
-In that case you will not see more details than outline only, but you will enjoy anyway.
+However, there are rare examples, where you can cover some mountains at impressive distances.
+In that case, you will not see more details than the outline only, but you will enjoy anyway.

-When I was flying from Toulouse to London Stansted on December 2016 I was fortunate to witness the longest visible distance ever!
+When I was flying from Toulouse to London Stansted in December 2016 I was fortunate to witness the longest visible distance ever!
 I saw the Alps from around 450 km!
 (Pic.
 40 – 42).
-Unfortunately I can’t boost my record, because my observation was not carried out from the surface or the object enduringly associated with the ground (like tower, TV transmitter, etc.).
-Current world record of distance landscape photography is 443 km, so my record would be around 7 – 10 km longer (Pic.
+Unfortunately, I can’t boost my record, because my observation was not carried out from the surface or the object enduringly associated with the ground (like tower, TV transmitter, etc.).
+A current world record of distance landscape photography is 443 km, so my record would be around 7 – 10 km longer (Pic.
 40-42).